Video-Object-Detection/TSCD/README.md

   ![Comparison_Tracking-by-Detection_Visual](assets/Track-by-Detection_OVIS.png)

   <p align="center">Fig. 4.
 Visual comparison of mainstream tracking-by-detection methods (YOLOX-L) on the OVIS dataset.</p>

+  <p align="left" style="text-indent: 2em">Since tracking-by-detection methods are based on the post-processing of single-frame detectors, they cannot effectively improve the detection results, so we do not compare the evaluation metrics (mAP@IoU=0.5).
+In Fig. 4, these methods are not as effective as our TSCD in the occlusion scenarios.</p>
 </div>

-Since tracking-by-detection methods are based on the post-processing of single-frame detectors, they do not effectively improve the detection results, so we do not compare the evaluation metrics (mAP@IoU=0.5).
-In Fig. 4, these methods are not as effective as our TSCD in the occlusion scenarios.

 ## Acknowledgements